yinhanxi/PoseSSM/README.md

 ```sh
 pip install -r requirement.txt
 ```
+## Pretrained model
+The checkpoints pretrained with CPN and GT 2D joints as input are located in the `ckpt` folder.

 ## Test the model
 To test on Human3.6M with 2D poses detected by CPN as inputs, run: